 I wrote this piece when Max Clifford was returned to Leeds to speak at the CIPR Northern Conference in 2012 to address privacy and the media landscape in a post-Leveson world.
-Expect lively debate.
+It made me mad.

 Do some people in PR lie and mislead the public?
 Of course.
 But my position is that this should never be acceptable.
 Never.
 Ever.

 Not even when someone as Teflon-coated as Max Clifford is operating (or should this now read “was”?).
-Not even if he is otherwise a wonderful human being (which a jury has decided he is not), who dotes on his family and does amazing things for the charitable causes which he chooses (which he does).
+Not even if he is otherwise a wonderful human being (which a jury has decided he is not), who dotes on his family (as his daughter testified) and does things for the charitable causes (which he does).